GillesZunino/Photon-Azure-CounterPublishers/README.md

 # Installation

-1. Clone this repository at the root directory of your Photon Server SDK.
+1. Clone this repository at the root of your Photon Server SDK.
 The directory structure should be as follows:

     ```
         <root>